Māori culture: Classic period c. 1500 AD

-European colonisation from 1800 AD
+European colonisation from c.
+1800 AD

-Māori had encounters with European explorers from ships captained by Able Tasman in 1642, James Cook three times between 1769 - 1777, Jean-François de Surville in 1769 and Marian du Fresne in 1772 which included violent encounters and also trade and exchange.
-Māori learnt of firearms during these encounters it is believed the first firearms were acquired by Bay of Islands Māori around 1806.
+Māori had encounters with European explorers from ships captained by Abel Tasman in 1642, James Cook three times between 1769 and 1777, Jean-François de Surville in 1769 and Marian du Fresne in 1772 which included violent encounters and also trade and exchange.
+Māori learnt of firearms during these encounters; it is believed the first firearms were acquired by Bay of Islands Māori around 1806.

 After the European explorers, encounters at the turn of the century in Aotearoa were with whaling ships from America, France, Norway, Spain, and the British corporation the East India Company who visited regularly, setting conditions for a period of trade.
 Māori travelled overseas from the late 1790s with chiefs going to Sydney 'in search of bartering opportunities', and some working on various types of ships travelling to Britain, Australia and America.
 Small numbers of European whalers, sealers, traders, escaped convicts from Australia and runaway sailors established themselves especially in Northland and very south of New Zealand with the first Pākehā settlement at Doubtful Sound Patea in 1792.
-The first Christian missions clustered in the Bay of Islands: with Samuel Marsden, the senior Church of England chaplain in New South Wales fostering the foundation of the first mission station in Aotearoa in 1814-15.
+The first Christian missions clustered in the Bay of Islands: with Samuel Marsden, the senior Church of England chaplain in New South Wales fostering the foundation of the first mission station in Aotearoa in 1814–15.

 Marsden's party introduced horses and cattle.

 With trade and travel Māori shifted to intensive horticulture and pastoral agriculture and as early as 1803 Maori were trading goods such as potatoes, pigs and maize.
 Māori invested in ploughs, mills, carts, and ships to transport their goods.
-The first Māori water-powered mill was built at Aotea, Raglan Harbour in 1846 and many more more had been built by 1860.
+The first Māori water-powered mill was built at Aotea, Raglan Harbour in 1846 and many more had been built by 1860.

-Early industry by Māori was in part driven by the desire to trade for firearm's.
-The Musket Wars (of 1807–1837) significantly altered intertribal conflict and there was saw a dramatic increase in casualties with many thousands of Māori people killed, some estimates over 60,000.
+Early industry by Māori was in part driven by the desire to trade for firearms.
+The Musket Wars (of 1807–1837) significantly altered intertribal conflict and there was seen a dramatic increase in casualties with many thousands of Māori people killed, some estimates over 60,000.